wp-plugins/vacancy-personal-edition/readme.txt

 == Description ==

 The perfect booking solution for any person or establishment that needs to allow users to submit reservation/appointment requests.
-Create your venues and locations and by simply using a shortcode in your post or page you are all setup and ready to go.
+Create your venues and locations, add the [vacancy] shortcode in your page or post, and you are all setup and ready to go.
 Lots of customizable options with an easy to use frontend and backend interfaces.
 Extend Vacancy's functionality even further with the available addons.

 = Features =